chrarav/Git-Lesson/README.md

 * Save the file
 * Stage the file
 * Commit the file and write a message
-* Push to GitHun
+* Push to GitHub

 ##Make a website
-* Create a index.md
+* Create a 'index.md'
+* Add some content.
+* Save the file.
+* Stage the file
+* Commit the file and write a mesage.
+* Push to GitHub
 * Create a site

 ##Shopping list for lunch